-Woolseyism: A variant: In Roxie's gym, she still sings DOGARS, but it's heavily overlaid with POKEBALL and POKEMON.
+In Roxie's Gym, she still sings DOGARS, but it's heavily overlaid with POKÉ BALL and POKÉMON in English versions.

 The title cards of the Pokéwood movies are in several languages, giving Pokéwood an "international" flair and also reflecting the real world, where countries might be famous for a certain genre of movie.
 In text, the movies are reflected either by their translated titles or their subtitle.

-The Woobie: The remains of the new Team Plasma become this in the post-game, based on this quote said by a grunt on the Plasma Frigate while it is docked at the P2 Laboratory:
+The remains of the new Team Plasma in the post-game, based on this quote said by a grunt on the Plasma Frigate while it is docked at the P2 Laboratory:

 I knew...
 I knew that Ghetsis was using me...
 But I had friends here...

-N's dragon could also qualify; just watch the part where Kyurem absorbs it and it's desperately trying to fly away, and then try not to feel bad when you merge them to use Black/White Kyurem yourself.
+N's dragon; just watch the part where Kyurem absorbs it and it's desperately trying to fly away, and then try not to feel bad when you merge them to use Black/White Kyurem yourself.